Viewing and Downloading Logs

 Asset Select All or one of the asset from the list.

-Asset name Type the name of the asset for the asset selected under Asset type.
+Asset name Type the name of the asset selected for Asset type.

-Asset ID Type the ID of the asset for the asset selected under Asset type.
+Asset ID Type the ID of the asset selected for Asset type.

-Search text Type the text based on which you want to search for assets.
+Search text Type any text to search for assets.

 User Select either All users or Specific user, type the user name in the box, and click Ok.

-You might want to share audit data, file transaction data, scheduled action details or post-processing action details with management personnel, business analysts or other members of your organization. webMethods.io MFT enables you to export any log data available on webMethods.io MFT to a CSV file and save it.
+Share audit data, file transaction data, scheduled action details, or post-processing action details with management personnel, business analysts or other members of the organization.
+Export any log data available on webMethods.io MFT to a CSV file.

 To download log data to a CSV file

-1. In the navigation pane, select the required log.
+1. Go to Logs and select the required log.

 For example, Action Log.